What are Diabetic Socks?

 - Avoid using bleach on white socks and wash darker socks with like colors

-- Do not use an iron or put excess heat on the socks
+- Do not use an iron or excess heat, other the socks may become damaged

 Chandler, David L. “Explained: Hydrophobic and Hydrophilic” MIT News.
 MIT, 16 July 2013.
 Web.
 8 August 2015. <http://news.mit.edu/2013/hydrophobic-and-hydrophilic-explained-0716>.